 In the above URL, ‘man-fashion’ and ‘blue-jeans’ are adding a descriptive element to the product page URL

 2. Optimize Product SEO title

 It is important to create unique and compelling product titles for search engines and users to boost click-through-rate.
-But it is also necessary to optimize it for SEO to rank high on search results.
+But optimizing it for SEO to rank high on search results is also necessary.

 Here are a few tips for creating SEO-friendly product titles –

 - Use less than 60 characters in the product title.